Editor Menu

 Find...

-Open the Search window and find a specified string of characters in the current
+Open the Find window and find a specified string of characters in the current

 file.
 This function is mirrored in the Editor buttons and the